Date of Degree

 In this thesis we present a well-posed result for the Fokker-Planck equation that may be used to approximate the radiative transfer equation in highly forward-peaked media.
 Then we study the differential approximation of radiative transfer (RT/DA) equations.
 Well-posedness of these approximations is studied.
 A convergent iteration method for the RT/DA equation is presented.
 Then we turn to a study of RT/DA based inverse problems.
 The inverse problems are ill-posed and regularization is needed in solving the inverse problems.
 We present an existence result for solutions of regularized formulations of the inverse problems.
 Finally examples are included to illustrate numerical results in solving the inverse problems.

 Includes bibliographical references (pages 79-82).

 Copyright 2013 QIWEI SHENG

 Sheng, Qiwei.
 "Some Approximations to the Radiative Transfer Equation and Their Applications."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.